Host an NPHW Event

 For college organizations/campuses

-• Host training on how to use Narcan or for CPR certifications
+• Host a training on how to use Narcan or for CPR certifications

-• Partner with other on-campus orgs for events like blood donation drive, creating care packages for homeless populations and other fundraising events (e.g., charity banquet, cultural talent show)
+• Partner with other on-campus organizations for events like a blood donation drive, creating care packages for homeless populations or fundraising events (e.g., charity banquet, cultural talent show)

 • Organize health panels and discussions